Cleft lip and palate repair

 - Give your child a small sip of water with any drugs your doctor told you to give your child.

-- The doctor will make sure your child is healthy before the surgery.
+- The provider will make sure your child is healthy before the surgery.
 If your child is ill, surgery may be delayed.

 After the Procedure